norbr9/strategic-artificial-intelligence-unity/README.md

 * Pathfinding A* and LRTA*
 * Influence Map
 * Control of units
-* AI system for NPC
+* AI system for NPCs

 More documentation can be found in doc/ (only spanish)